Conversion Inspection for Rental Properties

-Whenever a dwelling is converted into a rental property, it must be inspected for compliances with minimum housing standards.
+Whenever a dwelling is converted into a rental property, it must be inspected for compliance with minimum housing standards.

 What qualifies as a Conversion?

-- Duplex or triplex – 2 or 3 unit buildings with separate property ID numbers
+- Duplexes and triplexes with separate property ID numbers

-- Condominium or townhouse units in buildings with 2-5 dwelling units – Buildings whose units have separate property ID numbers and have not had a license in for 12 months
+- Condominium, co-op, and townhouse units in buildings with one to five units whose units have separate property ID numbers and have not had a license in for 12 months

-- New construction with a Certificate of Occupancy in the past three years
+- Certificate of Occupancy (new construction) in the past three years

 - Non-profit organizations (if they provide proof of this status)

-- Condominium or townhouse buildings containing more than 6 units
+- Condominium, co-op, or townhouse buildings containing more than six units

 - Qualifying relative homestead properties

-- Commercial Properties (1-4 units would be considered a change of ownership)
+- Mixed-use commercial properties (one to four units would be considered a change of ownership)

 Last updated Sep 23, 2015